 School Organisation Code 2018 requirements Steps taken by the Isle of Anglesey County Council Make suitable arrangements to consult with pupils of any affected school and, where possible, with children and young people who are likely to attend those schools.
 During the consultation period, Council officers visited Ysgol Talwrn and Ysgol Y Graig, to find out the pupils' views on the proposal As a minimum, this must include consultation with the school councils of the affected schools, but should also include consultation with individual learners where this is appropriate and practicable Officers from the Council met with both school councils and other pupils during the consultation period.
 The information given to children and young people must be presented in such a way that it is relevant to their age and level of likely understanding and allows them to reach an informed opinion The information presented in the children's version of the consultation document was appropriate and relevant to their age and level of likely understanding and allows them to reach an informed opinion.
 It was also consulted upon with the relevant headteachers in meetings held on the 23 and 24 January 2020.
-See Appendix 2.
 Proposers should refer to the Children and Young People's National Participation Standards and act in accordance with them.
 Council officers referred to the standards in the Children and Young People's National Participation Standards and acted in accordance with them.
-The standards outlined in the document are: Information It's your choice No discrimination Respect You get something out of it Feedback Working better for you Further information on the standards can be seen in Appendix 4.
-Produce and distribute a version or versions of the consultation document appropriate to the age/ages of the children and young people affected.
-A version of the consultation document appropriate to the age/ages of the children and young people affected was produced and distributed, See Appendix 2.
+The standards outlined in the document are: Information It's your choice No discrimination Respect You get something out of it Feedback Working better for you Produce and distribute a version or versions of the consultation document appropriate to the age/ages of the children and young people affected.
+A version of the consultation document appropriate to the age/ages of the children and young people affected was produced and distributed,